 The Abbey Bookshop is much less well-known than Shakespeare & Co.
 This small bookshop is like something out of a dream.
 With books stacked floor to ceiling and a charismatic owner, it’s a stop that very few people make but that you will find yourself remembering decades from now.
 If you’re a book lover, this is your dream come true.

 (image via Rudy Issa)

 Stop 9: Musée de Cluny

 The museum just recently reopened in May 2022 after an extensive renovation.
 This museum is dedicated to the history of Paris in the Middle Ages.
 You can see some ruins of a former Roman bath here, even from outside the courtyard.

 Stop 10: Luxembourg Palace

 This historic palace (and former home of Marie de Medici) is free to enter, but the gardens are the real draw here.
-It’s a bit of a walk here, but it’s pretty spectacular.
+It’s a bit of a walk here but pretty spectacular.
 Today, the French Senate meets in the building.